NL MVP odds and 2025 betting favourites: Ohtani odds-on favourite after pitching debut

 That wasn't the case in 2024, though, as Ohtani was unable to pitch while recovering from Tommy John surgery.

-More than anything, this will come down to the unpredictability of injuries.
-If Ohtani gets through the season with relatively few games missed at the plate while throwing 100-plus innings, it'll be exceptionally difficult for anyone to outdo him.
+If he gets through the season with relatively few games missed at the plate while throwing 75-plus innings, it'll be exceptionally difficult for anyone to outdo him.

-NL MVP notes
+MVP betting notes

 All odds shown in this article are from Northstarbets.ca: The odds presented in this article are sourced from Northstarbets.ca, the producer of this content.
 Please note that odds may vary and are subject to change.
 Odds units and offers are advertisements and promotions from Northstarbets.ca: Any odds units and offers mentioned within this content are advertisements and promotions provided by Northstarbets.ca.
 These promotions are subject to terms and conditions, and readers are encouraged to review them before participating.
 This blog and article is owned and controlled by Northstarbets.ca: This blog and article are owned and controlled by Northstarbets.ca and are intended for commercial purposes.
 The content is created to provide statistics & analysis for global sporting events, highlight odds and offers available on Northstarbets.ca and may contain promotional material.